Was Your Facebook Account Hacked? Don’t Panic

 If this still doesn’t happen, there are a few more steps you can take:

-- Visit facebook.com/hacked and select “My account is compromised.”
+• Visit facebook.com/hacked and select My account is compromised.
 The page will ask you to enter your account’s current password, or a previous one that you used in the past.
-Once you enter your password, select “Secure my account,” and then, “I cannot access these.”
+Once you enter your password, select Secure my account, and then, I cannot access these.

-- If the above steps don’t allow you to change your account’s email address, try using your mobile device.
-Log in using the Facebook app, select “Forgot password,” and choose the prompts indicating that you can’t access the account’s current phone number and email address.
+• If the above steps don’t allow you to change your account’s email address, try using your mobile device.
+Log in using the Facebook app, select Forgot password, and choose the prompts indicating that you can’t access the account’s current phone number and email address.

 If you get far enough, you’ll fill out a form requesting a change to your account’s primary address, and submit a photo of your ID to Facebook support.
-From there, you’ll get an email to your account’s new address with a link to reset your password.

 Step 4: Set up a recovery email address

-Once you finally gain access to your account, go straight into your “Settings & Privacy” menu.
-Choose “Settings,” then “General.”
 From there, you can edit and delete any contact information associated with your account and remove any details that you don’t recognize as your own.

-Step 5: Clean up your account settings
+Step 5: Clean up Facebook security settings

-Your next stop is the “Security and Login'' menu.
+Your next stop is the Security and Login menu.
 Download an authenticator app on your mobile device and use it to set up two-factor authentication (2FA) for your Facebook account.

-Next, visit “General” and remove the hacker’s phone number, email address, and any other unfamiliar contact information.
+Next, visit General and remove the hacker’s phone number, email address, and any other unfamiliar contact information.

-Review the devices and locations listed under “Where you’re logged in,” and make sure everything looks accurate.
+Review the devices and locations listed under Where you’re logged in, and make sure everything looks accurate.

-Finally, visit the “Setting up extra security” section and sign up for alerts that notify you whenever Facebook detects a sign-in on an unusual web browser or unrecognized device.
+Finally, visit the Setting up extra security section and sign up for alerts that notify you whenever Facebook detects a sign-in on an unusual web browser or unrecognized device.

 How To Report Someone Impersonating You on Facebook

-If you discover a hacker has created a new account using your name, profile picture, and photos, you’re dealing with an impersonation account set up by scammers.
-They can use it to run various types of scams, including contacting people on your friends list who will think that they’re communicating with you.
+If you discover that a hacker has created a new account using your name, profile picture, and photos, you’re dealing with an impersonation account set up by scammers.

 To get rid of the scam account, report the fake account to Facebook.
-Click on the three dots on the cover photo of the account’s profile, and select “report” on the menu that pops up.
+Click on the three dots on the cover photo of the account’s profile, and select Report on the menu that pops up.
 From there, you’ll be able to flag it as an impersonation account.

 To speed up the process, you can ask friends and family members to report the fake account on your behalf.